jerturowetz/notes/to-do.md

 - **November :** Movember / Remembrance Day
 - **December :** Hanukkah / Christmas

-## Piracy
+## Piracy (review)

-art of self defence
+- art of self defence
-ad astra
+- ad astra
-burial of kojo
+- burial of kojo
-plus one
+- plus one
-last blaxk man in san fran
+- last blaxk man in san fran
-the mountain
+- the mountain
-birds of passage
+- birds of passage
-shadow
+- shadow
-ash is purest white
+- ash is purest white
-parasite
+- parasite
-once upon a time in hollywood
+- once upon a time in hollywood
-long days journey into night
+- long days journey into night